openware/peatio/docs/api/trading_api.md

 `X-Auth-Apikey` - API key (from previous step)

-`X-Auth-Nonce` - The nonce is a regular integer number (can be timestamp in ms).
-It must be increasing with every request you make.
+`X-Auth-Nonce` - A nonce is an arbitrary number that can be used just once.
+In our environment you *MUST* use a millisecond timestamp in UTC time.
 Read more about it [here](https://en.wikipedia.org/wiki/Cryptographic_nonce).

 ```bash
 date +%s%3N